paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-This is because at the point of `name.inspect`, even though `name.nil?` would have failed, and therefore the `name = "Unknown"` local variable assignment would not actually be made, the parser _still_ sees that `name` should now refer to a local variable, which has not been assigned to, and so is `nil`.
+This is because at the point of `name.inspect`, even though `name.nil?` would have failed, and therefore the `name = "Unknown"` local variable assignment would not actually be made, the parser _still_ sees that "`name`" should now refer to a local variable, which has not been assigned to, and so is `nil`.

 ---
 [.background-color: #F0F0F0]